 Breeders’ Cup Horses Come Back Strong

-Five of the first six winners of the Pegasus World Cup last raced in the Breeders’ Cup, meaning that has been a profitable place to look for the right horses in the Pegasus.
+Six of the first eight winners of the Pegasus World Cup last raced in the Breeders’ Cup, meaning that has been a profitable place to look for the right horses in the Pegasus.
 Both the Breeders’ Cup Classic and the Breeders’ Cup Dirt Mile have been strong sources of winners in the Pegasus World Cup, so make sure to give strong consideration to horses who ran well in both of those races.

 Mind the Distance